1Cyan/worktable/Home.md

 Besides, the `Parameters.log` file records the version number of HBT used, as well as the parameter values used.

-Each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
+Each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history (see illustration in the figure).
 So doing merger tree with HBT is straightforward: the progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.
 The host halo of each subhalo is given by `HostId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
 To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2).

 ![TrackTable](https://github.com/Kambrian/HBTplus/blob/doc/tracktable.png)